jmsantost/Prerrequisitos-ROS/README.md

 ## Install ROS Humble

   1. Open the terminal.
 You can do that clicking on the square made of 9 points in the left-bottom corner, and searching the "Terminal" word.
-  2. Copy one at a time the given commands.
-It is possible you will need to put your password on the command window to run the below commands.

-´´´bash
-locale  # check for UTF-8
+  2. Set locale
+  Make sure you have a locale which supports UTF-8.
+If you are in a minimal environment (such as a docker container), the locale may be something minimal like POSIX.
+We test with the following settings.
+However, it should be fine if you’re using a different UTF-8 supported locale.Make sure you have a locale which supports UTF-8.
+If you are in a minimal environment (such as a docker container), the locale may be something minimal like POSIX.
+We test with the following settings.
+However, it should be fine if you’re using a different UTF-8 supported locale.

+    locate
-sudo apt update && sudo apt install locales sudo locale-gen en_US en_US.UTF-8 sudo update-locale LC_ALL=en_US.UTF-8 LANG=en_US.UTF-8
+    sudo apt update && sudo apt install locales sudo locale-gen en_US en_US.UTF-8
+    sudo update-locale LC_ALL=en_US.UTF-8 LANG=en_US.UTF-8
     export LANG=en_US.UTF-8

     locale  # verify settings
-´´´
+  3. Setup sources
+You will need to add the ROS 2 apt repository to your system.

+First ensure that the Ubuntu Universe repository is enabled.

+    sudo apt install software-properties-common
+    sudo add-apt-repository universe

 ## Important programs that you may need to download